alekswebnet/Page-perfomance-after-load/README.md

 ### Memory usage

-* avoid excessive memort usage
+* avoid excessive memory usage
 * consider where to cache
 * monitor for memory leaks